 LeBow has identified key institutional resources available to students, faculty and professional staff dedicated to enhancing diversity and inclusion within and around our community that we actively share with the LeBow community.
-This is not an exhaustive list – please contact Brian Ellis at email@example.com if you would like your resource added.
+This is not an exhaustive list – please contact Caitlin Mahon at email@example.com if you would like your resource added.

 Office of Equality and Diversity

-The Student Center for Inclusion and Culture supports Drexel’s commitment to being a welcoming, inclusive, respectful, engaging and diverse community by educating students on issues of social justice and identity.
-The center provides resources that foster awareness, empower students with knowledge, tools and experiences that promote global citizenship and advocate for our diverse student population including but not limited to those whom identify as:
+The Student Center for Diversity and Inclusion supports Drexel’s commitment to being a welcoming, inclusive, respectful, engaging and diverse community by educating students on issues of social justice and identity.

 Study Abroad Office

-The Study Abroad Office offers a diverse range of programs around the world for students to live and learn in another country, including term-long programs and 1 to 2-week intensive courses abroad during term break periods.
-Study abroad options are available for all majors, and many have no language prerequisite.
+The Study Abroad Office offers a diverse range of programs for around the world for undergraduate students to live and learn in another country, including term-long programs and one to two-week intensive courses abroad during term break periods.

 Additional Campus and Community Resources